aztfmod/rovergo/readme.md

 # Current status

+### ☢ This should be considered spike / poc / investigation grade code

 The rover "clone" command has been implemented as a test of the effort.
 External command integration & execution is done via `pkg/command/command.go`

+The "landingzone" command has been split into "run" and "list" sub-commands The "run" sub-command currently can perform init, plan and apply and also connect to remote state.
+It uses [hashicorp/terraform-exec](https://github.com/hashicorp/terraform-exec) to interface with the terraform CLI

+The `.rover.yaml` config file is used for all config and also holds remote state (backend) details for Terraform, as this includes storage access keys it's kept out of git.
+See the `.rover.sample.yaml`

+This file needs to be located where `rover` is executing or in your home directory

+# Example outputs from the CLI

 ```
 $ ./rover